RouninMedia/JSON-Comments-in-Ashiva/README.md

 'Number', 'Boolean' and '`null`' values may not be commented.

-Instead, they may be preceded by a `//`-prefixed '`String`' which is regarded as a comment.
+But they may be preceded by a `//`-prefixed '`String`' which is regarded as a comment.

 ______